 - 3 teaspoons Shao Hsing rice wine or dry sherry

 - 1 tablespoon Chinkiang (black rice vinegar) or balsamic vinegar

 - 2 tablespoons homemade chicken stock or canned chicken broth

 - 1 tablespoon vegetable oil

 - 8 small dried red chiles

-- 1 teaspoon thinly sliced peeled ginger root
+- 1 teaspoon thinly sliced peeled ginger

 - 1 small garlic clove, thinly sliced